cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 ### Left Shift bitwise operations

-In the following examples, we are only working with 3 bits, although you could use up to 64 bits. `left_shift` is a made up index.
-It has to be replaced by an actual value: 0, 1 or 2 and represents the bit shifting.
+`left_shift` is a made up index.
+It has to be replaced by an actual value: 0, 1 or 2 and represents the bit shifting towards the bit to be operated with.

 ```
 __4___2___1__		__4___2___1__		__4___2___1__